microsoft/makecode-csp/content/unit-1/day-10/design-challenge.md

 ### Essential Knowledge

-* [CRD-2.A.1](#) The purpose of computing innovations is to solve problems or to pursue interests through creative expression.
+* [CRD-2.A.1](https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-course-and-exam-description.pdf#page=41) The purpose of computing innovations is to solve problems or to pursue interests through creative expression.
-* [CRD-2.A.2](#) An understanding of the purpose of a computing innovation provides developers with an improved ability to develop that computing innovation.
+* [CRD-2.A.2](https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-course-and-exam-description.pdf#page=41) An understanding of the purpose of a computing innovation provides developers with an improved ability to develop that computing innovation.
-* [CRD-1.C.1](#) Effective collaborative teams practice interpersonal skills, including but not limited to:
+* [CRD-1.C.1](https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-course-and-exam-description.pdf?course=ap-computer-science-principles#page=40) Effective collaborative teams practice interpersonal skills, including but not limited to:
     * Communication
     * Consensus building
     * Conflict resolution
     * Negotiation
-* [CRD-2.E.1](#) A development process can be ordered and intentional, or exploratory in nature.
+* [CRD-2.E.1](https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-course-and-exam-description.pdf?course=ap-computer-science-principles#page=43) A development process can be ordered and intentional, or exploratory in nature.
-* [CRD-2.E.2](#) There are multiple development processes.
+* [CRD-2.E.2](https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-course-and-exam-description.pdf?course=ap-computer-science-principles#page=43) There are multiple development processes.
 The following phases are commonly used when developing a program:
     * Investigating and reflecting
     * Designing
     * Prototyping
     * Testing
-* [CRD-2.E.3](#) A development process that is iterative requires refinement and revision based on feedback, testing, or reflection throughout the process.
+* [CRD-2.E.3](https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-course-and-exam-description.pdf?course=ap-computer-science-principles#page=43) A development process that is iterative requires refinement and revision based on feedback, testing, or reflection throughout the process.
 This may require revisiting earlier phases of the process.
+* [CRD-2.F.1](https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-course-and-exam-description.pdf?course=ap-computer-science-principles#page=44) The design of a program incorporates investigation to determine its requirements.
+* [CRD-2.F.2](https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-course-and-exam-description.pdf?course=ap-computer-science-principles#page=44) Investigation in a development process is useful for understanding and identifying the program constraints, as well as the concerns and interests of the people who will use the program.
+* [CRD-2.F.3](https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-course-and-exam-description.pdf?course=ap-computer-science-principles#page=44) Some ways investigation can be performed are as follows:
+    * Collecting data through surveys
+    * User testing
+    * Interviews
+    * Direct observations
-* [CRD-2.F.4](#) Program requirements describe how a program functions and may include a description of user interactions that a program must provide.
+* [CRD-2.F.4](https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-course-and-exam-description.pdf?course=ap-computer-science-principles#page=44)) Program requirements describe how a program functions and may include a description of user interactions that a program must provide.
-* [CRD-2.F.5](#) A program's specification defines the requirements for the program.
+* [CRD-2.F.5](https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-course-and-exam-description.pdf?course=ap-computer-science-principles#page=44) A program's specification defines the requirements for the program.
-* [CRD-2.F.6](#) In a development process, the design phase outlines how to accomplish a given program specification.
+* [CRD-2.F.6](https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-course-and-exam-description.pdf?course=ap-computer-science-principles#page=44) In a development process, the design phase outlines how to accomplish a given program specification.
-* [CRD-2.F.7](#) The design phase of a program may include:
+* [CRD-2.F.7](https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-course-and-exam-description.pdf?course=ap-computer-science-principles#page=44) The design phase of a program may include:
     * Brainstorming
     * Planning and storyboarding
     * Organizing the program into modules and functional components
     * Creation of diagrams that represent the layouts of the user interface
     * Development of a testing strategy for the program
-* [IOC-1.A.1](#) People create computing innovations.
+* [IOC-1.A.1](https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-course-and-exam-description.pdf?course=ap-computer-science-principles#page=121) People create computing innovations.
-* [IOC-1.A.2](#) The way people complete tasks often changes to incorporate new computing innovations.
+* [IOC-1.A.2](https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-course-and-exam-description.pdf?course=ap-computer-science-principles#page=121) The way people complete tasks often changes to incorporate new computing innovations.
-* [IOC-1.A.3](#) Not every effect of a computing innovation is anticipated in advance.
+* [IOC-1.A.3](https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-course-and-exam-description.pdf?course=ap-computer-science-principles#page=121) Not every effect of a computing innovation is anticipated in advance.
-* [IOC-1.A.4](#) A single effect can be viewed as both beneficial and harmful by different people, or even by the same person.
+* [IOC-1.A.4](https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-course-and-exam-description.pdf?course=ap-computer-science-principles#page=121) A single effect can be viewed as both beneficial and harmful by different people, or even by the same person.
-* [IOC-1.A.5](#) Advances in computing have generated and increased creativity in other fields, such as medicine, engineering, communications, and the arts.
+* [IOC-1.A.5](https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-course-and-exam-description.pdf?course=ap-computer-science-principles#page=121) Advances in computing have generated and increased creativity in other fields, such as medicine, engineering, communications, and the arts.

 ## Details